FolioNorth

 What is being modeled

-This v1 compares one after-tax contribution using 2026 bracket-only marginal rates, assumes the same province now and in retirement, and keeps tax brackets flat across the horizon.
+This v1 compares one after-tax contribution using 2026 marginal rates, including Ontario surtax when Ontario is selected.
+It assumes the same province now and in retirement, and keeps tax brackets flat across the horizon.

 Frequently asked questions